Curve (payment card): Curve card and app

 Using the mobile app, users link their debit and credit cards to the Curve card.
 A default card from which to make payments or withdrawals can then be set, while users can also switch between cards on the app prior to making payments or withdrawals.
 Transactions on the card are processed through the MasterCard network and can be made using EMV (chip), magnetic stripe or contactless payment.

 The Curve app works for iOS and Android.

 In July 2017, Curve rolled out a feature on the app allowing users to retroactively change their selected payment card for a transaction as old as 14 days.
 In 2018, it added a "zero fees" feature for spending internationally.

 In October 2018, the company said it was aiming to become "the Amazon of banking."

 For a time from January 2019 Curve supported American Express, but this was later discontinued.

+In April 2020, Curve launched the first numberless card in Europe.

 In September 2021, Curve launched a new Buy Now Pay Later feature branded Curve Flex.

-Controversy

-In November 2019, Business Insider reported Curve had failed to disclose to crowdfund investors that just 14% of its customers were using Curve once a month or more; Curve had raised more than $7 million through crowdfunding in September 2019.
-According to the article, only 72,000 of Curve's stated 500,000 customers were using its product even once a month.
-The company did not respond when approached by Business Insider for comment.
-The issue was reported in Wikipedia's Curve (payment card) article, Controversy section (this section) on 28 November 2019, but the section was blanked on 2 and 3 December 2019, and fully reinstated with additions on 9 February 2020.
-The Telegraph reported that day that Curve was accused of removing details of the Business Insider story from the Wikipedia article.
+In January 2022, Curve partnered with Huawei to enable contactless payments on HMS enabled Huawei smartphones with AppGallery via Huawei Wallet in Europe.

+In October 2022, Curve partnered with Fidesmo to enable contactless payments with Fidesmo Pay wearables.
+This makes it possible to use Fidesmo wearables like rings, bracelets and keyrings with any Mastercard or Visa card.